AI-code-uploads-throwaway/horselegacy-gen/README.md

 * the resulting oguru cap (horse)
 * sire: vodka & winning ticket - grandparents (vodka) oguri cap and winning ticket - great grandparents (winning ticket) oguri cap & mejiro ryan and (vodka) winning ticket & oguri cap. "draw" it on a white background as a full family chart

+(info) UPDATE - IMPORTANT:
+* The prompt works inserted into AI. this program should be considered abandoned for the time being.

+lmao